 Q. What training do midwives have?

 A. Midwives who are new to the country but who have trained as midwives elsewhere in the world, complete the International Midwifery Pre-registration Program (IMPP) through Ryerson University.
 This program ensures these midwives are educated about the standards of midwifery care in Canada through both classroom teaching and working with a registered midwife in Ontario.
-Please click here for more information on the IMPP program.
 Midwives who have started their careers in Ontario go through a 4 year (9 semester) midwifery education program (MEP) to obtain a Baccalaureate Degree of Health Sciences in Midwifery offered at Laurentian, McMaster, and Ryerson University.
-Please click here for more information on the MEP.
+Please visit www.ontariomidwives.ca for more information.

 Q. What should I do if I have a concern about my care?

-A. At Born Midwives we strive to provide you with excellent care throughout your pregnancy, labour, and post-partum.
+A. At Born Midwives we strive to provide you with excellent care throughout your pregnancy, labour, and postpartum.
 If you are not happy with the care you are receiving we strongly encourage you to bring these concerns to your midwife.
 If this is not possible, we request that you discuss your concerns with another midwife on your team, or let our administrator know you’d like to speak to speak to a practice partner.
-If you have serious concerns about a midwife’s clinical care and your concerns are not being addressed, you can make an official complaint with the College of Midwives (click here for this information).
+If you have serious concerns about a midwife’s clinical care and your concerns are not being addressed, you can make an official complaint with the College of Midwives.
 Complaints are taken extremely seriously and may result in disciplinary action.

 Q. Am I guaranteed to get a midwife on my team for my delivery?

 A. Our goal is to provide continuity of care which includes having someone you know present throughout your labour and delivery.
 We hope this will be a midwife from your team.
-However, midwives take on about four clients every month.
-Each woman has a 5 week timespan during which she would be considered term- or ready- to have her baby.
-This makes scheduling off-call time tricky, if not impossible.
-However, midwives, as much as we would love to be at our clients deliveries (after all, the relationships we form with our clients if one reason we love our jobs!), need time off-call.
-If we don’t take regular time-off, we are not able to rest so that we will be at our best at your delivery.
-Should you deliver while your midwife is off-call, another midwife from your team will be on-call to look after you.
-Very rarely, we experience periods of extreme busyness and none of the midwives on your team may be available.
+However, midwives take on several clients every month.
+Each pregnant-person has a 5 week timespan during which they would be considered term- or ready- to have their baby.
+This is why we work on teams at Born Midwives.
+So you have a very good chance at knowing your care provider during the birth process.
+Sometime we experience periods of extreme busyness and none of the midwives on your team may be available.
 In this case, another one of our fantastic midwives will look after you until a midwife you know is available.
-You will be given the opportunity to meet the midwives on the other team during your care.

 Q. What happens if I miss or am late for an appointment?

 A. If you miss an appointment, you may reschedule it during a time your midwife has available.
 Please give as much notice as possible if you need to cancel an appointment.
 If you are a few minutes late for an appointment, your midwife will accomplish as much as possible during the time you have remaining.
-You will not receive your full appointment time, as this delays the rest of your midwife’s clinic.
+You will not receive your full appointment time, as this delays the rest of the scheduled appointments.
 If you are 15 minutes or more late for an appointment, your appointment will be rescheduled.

 Q. Do I need to take prenatal classes?

 A. General prenatal classes offer information on nutrition, changes to your body during pregnancy, how labour works, strategies to cope with labour, breastfeeding, and newborn care.
-They are a fantastic way to not only prepare for childbirth and early parenting, but also to meet other women who are going through similar experiences.
-Many women find the friends they make through prenatal classes can provide a great support network throughout pregnancy and following delivery.
-There are many classes which focus on specific topics, like fitness, or strategies to cope with labour like hypnobirthing, or nutrition for you and your baby.
+They are a fantastic way to not only prepare for childbirth and early parenting, but also to meet other pregnant people who are going through similar experiences.
+Many find the friends they make through prenatal classes can provide a great support network throughout pregnancy and following delivery.
+There are also classes which focus on specific topics, like breastfeeding, fitness, or strategies to cope with labour like hypnobirthing.
 Prenatal classes are not a requirement, but they can offer a lot whether this is your first baby or beyond.
 Please see our resources page for a list of prenatal classes available in our community.
 Check out our Facebook and Instagram to learn when free breastfeeding classes are being offered through Cambridge Memorial Hospital.